kumu/docs/getting-started/overview.md

 ### Filter
-Filters work by showing/hiding elements and connections based on the data in the profiles.
+Filters make it easy to show and hide elements, connections or loops based on data stored in the profile.
 To experiment with filters, just open the Basic Editor, click **MORE OPTIONS**, and select **Filter elements and connections**.

 <img src="/images/overview-filter.png" class="plain">

-If you're filtering by element or connection type, simply un-check the boxes next to the types you want to hide.
+If you're filtering by element or connection type, simply un-check the types you want to hide.
 To filter using other fields, use the **Also include** and **But ignore** tools.
 Click the rocketship icon <i class="fa fa-rocket"></i> in each of those tools to select what you want to hide or make visible.

 <p class="alert alert-info">If you've hidden certain elements and connections using the Type checkboxes above, you can use the <b>Also include</b> tool to bring things back into view.
 But, you first have to un-check some of the boxes above, or this tool will have no effect.
 </p>